 Benefits of having a training and development strategy

 The state of play in the business world is that… it’s never static.
 On the contrary, in the ever-changing environment, constant development and evolution are key to stay afloat.
 Therefore, all major businesses need to focus on learning simply to keep up with the speed of the market.
-This refers to employees at all positions, from CEO and senior officers to interns and trainees – development is very egalitarian in that regard.
+This refers to employees at all positions, from CEO and senior officers to interns and trainees – employee development is very egalitarian in that regard.
 Training (or learning) and development strategies target specific skills required from employees at every position so that they can keep fulfilling their roles the best way possible.
-For senior staff that would mean improvement of their leadership skills, for middle-rank workers – sharpening their teamwork, problem-solving and creative skills.
+For senior staff that would mean their leadership development, for middle-rank workers – sharpening their teamwork, problem-solving and creative skills.
 For interns: gaining more practical and institutional knowledge, or more specialized expertise.
 All to make sure the pipeline is secure, talents taken care of and all the fires put out before they even start.

 Creating a successful training and development strategy